Tenancy Law: Landlords are not entitled to offset the security deposit against non-rent-related claims.

 Source: Federal Court of Justice

-Lawyers in Cologne advise and represent you in tenancy law.
+Lawyers in Cologne provide advice and representation in tenancy law.